philippinespire/REUs/2022_REU/Abby_Ethridge/stethojulis_interrupta/README.md

-# Sfa Shotgun Data Processing Log - SSL data
+# Shotgun Data Processing Log - SSL data

 Copy and paste this into a new species dir and fill in as steps are accomplished.